-Every time you update the firmware on your TX module, you also need to update the firmware on your RX.
-This can be done wirelessly using your TX module, no need to connect the RX to your computer :) I will cover that part in the binding process below.
+Every time you update the firmware on your TX module, you also need to update the firmware on your receivers – this is extremely simple, it can be done wirelessly from your TX module, no need to connect the RX to your computer :) I will cover that part in the binding process below.

 Installing Crossfire TX module in the Radio

-You can install the Crossfire TX module directly in the external module bay in your Taranis.
-Insert the module into the module bay very carefully, make sure all the pins go into the sockets of the Crossfire module properly.
+You can install the Crossfire TX module directly in the external JR module bay on the back of the radio.
+Insert the module carefully, make sure all the pins go into the sockets of the Crossfire module properly.

-Beware that the Crossfire module is only fully compatible with Taranis X9D Plus.
 It also works with Taranis Q X7, and Horus X10S, but there are some minor issues due to the inability of operating at full baud rate, causing problems such as constant warning of “telemetry lost”.
 There is a DIY mod you can do to fix it, but it’s quite difficult to do (involves soldering to the main processor) and therefore I don’t recommend using these radios with Crossfire.